Optimal error analysis of a FEM for fractional diffusion problems by energy arguments: - and -error estimates

 \section{$H^1(\Omega)$- and $L^\infty(\Omega)$-error estimates}

-In this section, for each $t \in (0,T]$, we show optimal convergence results for the gradient FE error in the $L^2(\Omega)$-norm, and quasi-optimal error bounds for the FE error in the $L^\infty(\Omega)$-norm, for both smooth and nonsmooth initial data $u_0.$ We start our analysis by deriving an upper bound of $\nabla \Theta_1$. \begin{lemma} For $0\le \delta \le 2$ and for $t\in(0,T]$, we have
+In this section, we show optimal convergence error results in the $H^1(\Omega)$-norm, and quasi-optimal error bounds in the $L^\infty(\Omega)$-norm, for both smooth and nonsmooth initial data $u_0.$ We start our analysis by deriving an upper bound of $\nabla \Theta_1$. \begin{lemma} For $0\le \delta \le 2$ and for $t\in(0,T]$, we have